swee7zania/Diagnosis-of-Pulmonary-Lesions/README.md

 2. **Updated segmentation code**

-   - `Liu Zhihan` updated the segmentation code, now it can process data in batches;
+   - `Liu Zhihan` updated the `segmentation.py` code, now it can process data in batches;
    - Modified the method of reading .nii.gz, now use `nibabel` to read the file;

 3. **Submitted visualize_segmented.py**